7 Reasons Car Shuts Off When AC Is Turned ON & How to Fix It – Demystifying Why Car Stall When I Turn On The AC

 Worn Belt

 The drive belt rotates the compressor.
 When a compressor is turned ON, the engine RPM decreases.
 A worn drive belt with compressor ON will slip causing a fluctuation in RPM.
-This increase and decrease in RPM are known as car surges or hesitations, which leads to shutting OFF the car.
+This increase and decrease in Rev/min are known as car hesitates or hesitations, so turning OFF the car could be due to this reason.

 6. Overfilled With AC Refrigerant